 Therefore, we will run a second test with a slower-growing microgreen, such as basil.
 We will, of course, link that article here when it’s published.

 Similar planting trays (same size, number of watering holes, etc.) are filled with each of the soil media types.

-The same mass of Red Acre Cabbage seeds is sown in each tray that has been pre-wetted with the same volume of water.
-Here's how we plant the trays.
+The same mass of Red Acre Cabbage seeds is sown in each pre-wetted tray with the same volume of water.
+Here’s how we plant the trays.

-The trays are then covered with the same amount of weight during the blackout period.
+The trays are then covered with the same weight during the blackout period.

-Below are the results of the soil for microgreens test.
+Below are the results of the soil for the microgreens test.